 Isn’t that the base of every sale?

-Unbridled enthusiasm is when we buy something online and when we hear the bell some days later and sense that it’s the delivery man we run like crazy to open the door.
+Unbridled enthusiasm is when we buy something online and we hear the doorbell some days later, and we sense it’s the delivery man, so we run like crazy to open the door.

 Because we can’t wait to get our hands on that product.

 But how do we transfer that enthusiasm to prospects in the first place so they click the buy button?